chrisvanfossen/chrisvanfossen.github.com/_posts/2014/2014-01-29-co-founder-application.md

 ### Benefits:

 Simply put, there are none at this time.
 You will be required to generate your own income until we figure this all out.
 Equity can be split equally or based on time commitments once a team has been assembled.
 If all goes well we’ll been doling out competitive salaries, gym memberships and generous healthcare packages when the time is right.
-If you’re approaching this with dollar signs in your eyes, save yourself some time and don’t apply.
+If you’re approaching this with dollar signs in your eyes or for some stuffy title, save yourself some time and don’t apply.

 ### Next Steps: